 Suspended solids in the feed water will remain in the boiler when steam is generated

 Dissolved solids and particles in the make-up water will remain in the boiler when steam is generated.
-During operation the concentration of solids builds up and finally a concentration level is reached where the operation of the boiler becomes impossible.
+During operation the total dissolved solids (TDS) builds up finally reaching a concentration level where the operation of the boiler becomes impossible.

 If solids are not purged from the boiler they can lead to

 - scale formation

 Chemical treatments and continuous surface blowdowns are commonly used to eliminate solids at the same rate as they are added from the feed water.

 Recommended maximum TDS levels depends on the type of boiler - normally ranging 2000 - 10000 ppm.
 TDS can be monitored by measuring the electrical conductivity of the boiler water.
 A rise in conductivity indicates contaminated water.

 - short frequent blowdowns are more effective in removing boiler water sludge than